 Sarah Vaughn joined our staff in 2015 and currently holds the position of Programs Coordinator.
 A board member of Kentucky Women in Agriculture, she serves as a delegate for nine Central KY counties (District 11).
 Sarah is a 2014 graduate of Berea College, where she majored in Child and Family Studies and minored in Agriculture and Natural Resources.
 Originally from Lancaster, Kentucky, Sarah currently resides in Berea.
 In her spare time, you can find her working outside or playing with her three dogs, Milo, Otis, and Shadow.

 Kate McDonald manages the KY Kids Eat program.
 She works to enhance food security for Kentucky’s youngest citizens through statewide food security initiatives that improve, promote, and expand Kentucky’s participation in federal nutrition programs.
-Kate believes that everyone should have access to healthy food.
 Before moving to Kentucky, she started the Cooking Matters program at Second Harvest Feeding South Louisiana and worked to create the food bank’s first nutrition department, nutrition policy, and nutritional rating system.
-Her work has been highlighted by Share Our Strength, the American Association of Diabetes Educators, and the American Public Health Association.
-She is passionate about being part of the community working to end the injustice of hunger and ensuring that all people have the opportunity to develop their full potential.
+Her work has been highlighted by Share Our Strength, the American Association of Diabetes Educators, the Farm to School Network, and the American Public Health Association.
 Kate is a graduate of Tulane University and lives in Lexington, Kentucky.